 It is the student's responsibility to contact the instructor to make arrangements for completing the remaining work.
 The required work should be completed and a grade reported by the end of the student's next semester in residence, but in no case later than one calendar year following the receipt of the "I" grade.
-An "I" grade not removed within one year from the end of the semester in which the "I" grade was issued will be converted to an "FI" grade by the registrar.
+An "I" grade not removed within one semester in which the "I" grade was issued will be converted to an "FI" grade by the registrar.
 An "I" grade may not be removed by registering again for the course.